CenterForStatistics-UGent/reconsi/README.md

 Introduction
 ============

-Dependence between test statistic is known to render statistical inference more variable.
-This is caused by the variability of the estimator of the null distribution under dependence.
-The aim of this *reconsi* pacakage is to provide REsampling COllapsed Null distributions for Simultaneous Inference to estimate these null density functions for improved inference.
-It can reduce the variability of the false discovery proportion, while increasing the power.
-Any type of test statistic can be supplied, only Wilcoxon rank sum test and two sample t-test are natively implemented.
+Dependence between test statistic is known to render the fasle discovery proportion more variable.
+This is caused by the greater sampling variability of the test statistics under dependence.
+The aim of this *reconsi* pacakage is to provide REsampling COllapsed Null distributions for Simultaneous Inference to estimate the null density functions more precisely for improved inference.
+It can reduce the variability of the false discovery proportion, while increasing the sensitivity.
+Many types of test statistic can be supplied, but only Wilcoxon rank sum test and two sample t-test are natively implemented.
 Both **permutations** and **bootstrapping** are implemented.

 A short tutorial is given here, more detailed instructions can be found in the vignette.